 Drew Swainston

 Drew started working as a journalist back in 2008 after gaining his National Council for the Training of Journalists qualifications.
 He wrote news and features for online news agencies and content providers, as well as spending time as Assistant Editor for trade newspapers and magazines.
 Gardening piqued his interest and he studied for a Level 3 Horticulture qualification.
 This opened up the chance to work as a professional gardener for several years.
-His journey saw him have the fantastic opportunity to work at the world famous arts and crafts garden Hidcote Manor Garden in the UK, and he also spent several years at Hanbury Hall gardens in the West Midlands, UK.
-During his gardening career he also specialized as a Kitchen Gardener.
-He previously grew edibles for the restaurants, deli and cookery school at Soho Farmhouse in the UK, and also produced year-round vegetables, microgreens, fruit and herbs for chefs at a prestigious restaurant.
+His journey saw him have the fantastic opportunity to work at the world-famous arts and crafts garden Hidcote Manor Garden, and he also spent several years at Hanbury Hall Gardens.
+During his gardening career, he also specialized as a Kitchen Gardener.
+He previously grew edibles for the restaurants, deli and cookery school at Soho Farmhouse, and also produced year-round vegetables, microgreens, fruit and herbs for chefs at a Michelin-starred restaurant.

 Latest articles by Drew Swainston